tstxni97/action-build-cloud-run/README.md

 # Github Action for Google Cloud Run

-A GitHub Action for building docker image and deploying revisions to Google Cloud Run.
+A GitHub Action for building docker image.

 ## Usage